In its 34th year, some of the country's best, newest art fills the main exhibition space of the Museum and Gallery of the Northern Territory (MAGNT).

-Spear making is an important practice of the Annangu People (APY Lands) and Frank Young (one of the artists) believes that the key to protecting and nurturing the younger generation is working with their grandfathers and Senior Men to make kulata (spears) the traditional way.
+Spear-making is important to Annangu People (APY Lands) and Frank Young (one of the artists) believes that the key to protecting and nurturing the younger generation is working with their grandfathers and Senior Men to make kulata (spears) the traditional way.

 In regards to the artwork, the media suspends these kulata in a cell-like formation.
-But rather than incarcerating or locking in the the young man behind them (a photograph, watermarked with cultural designs and language that writes with a sense of urgency), the kulata appear to protect him as he looks through, looking toward the future.
+However, rather than incarcerating or locking in the the young man behind them (a photograph, watermarked with cultural designs and language that writes with a sense of urgency), the kulata appear to protect him as he gazes through their thin sticks, looking toward the future.

-The judging panel commented, "Kulata Tjuta is a measured and considered response to an inherently complex and contested subject ...
-This work is solemn and dignified call to action - to bring Aboriginal men back to culture, language and country."
+The judging panel commended the work saying, "Kulata Tjuta is a measured and considered response to an inherently complex and contested subject ...
+This work is solemn and dignified call to action —to bring Aboriginal men back to culture, language and country."

 Frank, one of the Senior Men in the APY Lands, is Anwar's grandfather and Rhonda's uncle.
-They are a strong, proud Annangu family.
+Together the three artists are a strong, proud Annangu family.